geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Your foes — redeem the glory of your race !
 " 'Twas not for this we claim'd this honour'd post,
 " Awhile let Pyros triumph, while his host
-'* Shall feel our veugeance, and redeem our boast ;
+'* Shall feel our veugeance, and redeem our boast;
 " Our boast, the longest to contest the field,
 " The first to conquer, but the last to yield."
 So spake the indignant chief, and as he spoke,
-At Pericautheis aim'd a mortal stroke ;
+At Pericautheis aim'd a mortal stroke;
 Again, in firmer lines, his squadrons close,
 And brave the impetuous onset of their foes.
 480